Skip to main content

 Overview

-Xloud DNS as a Service (DNSaaS) uses Designate to manage DNS zones and records on behalf of tenants.
-By default, Designate operates with an internal backend.
-For enterprise environments, Designate can forward zone data to external authoritative DNS providers — enabling existing DNS infrastructure to remain the authoritative source while the platform handles automated record creation and lifecycle management.
-When a virtual machine is provisioned, Designate automatically creates A, PTR, and CNAME records in the tenant’s assigned zone.
-If an external DNS backend is configured, those records are propagated to the external provider without any manual intervention.
+Xloud DNS as a Service uses Designate to manage DNS zones and records on behalf of tenants.
+Designate has a pluggable backend architecture: the Designate control plane handles tenant zones, while a backend driver propagates each change to the external authoritative DNS server.
+When a virtual machine is provisioned, Designate creates the matching A, PTR, and CNAME records in the tenant’s assigned zone.
+If an external DNS backend is configured, the records are propagated to the external provider without manual intervention.

 Administrator Access Required — This operation requires the admin role.
 Contact your Xloud administrator if you do not have sufficient permissions.